XGR Chain — Network Upgrade & Hardfork Process

 - full sync from genesis across activation works

-- RPC nodes can follow post-fork blocks
+- RPC nodes can follow post-activation blocks

-- explorer/indexer dependencies are known
+- explorer and indexer dependencies are known

-- gas/fee behavior is verified if affected
+- gas and fee behavior is verified if affected

-- staking/validator behavior is verified if affected
+- staking and validator behavior is verified if affected

 - release artifacts are reproducible